By Marcin Wojtyczka

 - If you are Offshore use sat comm to get medical advice or assistance.
 If you are not subscribed to any telemedicine services (e.g. praxes, geos), call one of MRCC (Maritime Rescue Coordination Center)

-You can subscribe to one of paid telemedicine services to get instant medical assistence offshore via sat comm, e.g. praxes.
-If you are looking for free options, you can get a medical advice by calling International Radio Medical Center (CIRM) which has doctors available 24/7 (+39 0659290263).
-Another option is to call one of the MRCC (Marine Rescue Coordination Centre) that should be able to provide a basic medical advice, e.g. MRCC Falmouth (UK): +44 01326317575; [email protected]
+You can subscribe to one of paid telemedicine services to get instant medical assistance offshore via sat comm, e.g. praxes.
+If you are looking for free options, you can get medical advice by calling International Radio Medical Center (CIRM) which has doctors available 24/7 (+39 0659290263).
+Another option is to call one of the MRCC (Marine Rescue Coordination Centre) that should be able to provide basic medical advice, e.g. MRCC Falmouth (UK): +44 01326317575; [email protected]

 Helicopter evacuation

 Helicopters are frequently used for search and rescue operations if the boat is within flying distance from the coast (150-400 NM).
-The helicopter rescue crew instructs on how to rescue the yacht’s crew or casualty, and will try to communicate directly using marine VHF radio.
+The helicopter rescue crew instructs on how to rescue the yacht’s crew or casualty and will try to communicate directly using marine VHF radio.

 Steps:

 - Stow away all loose gear on the deck, or stow it below before the helicopter arrives.
-Unsecured covers, ropes, even unstowed bits of clothing, are easily lifted by the down-draught of the helicopter rotors
+Unsecured covers, ropes, and even unstowed bits of clothing, are easily lifted by the down-draught of the helicopter rotors

 - Put on life jackets and harness

-- Do whatever you can to attract the attention and signal your position: red hand-held flares (night or in bad visibility), orange smoke (daylight).
+- Do whatever you can to attract attention and signal your position: red hand-held flares (night or in bad visibility), orange smoke (daylight).
 If you do not have these, wave ensign or hi-vis life jacket.
-But do not fire parachute flares when helicopter is closed by!
+But do not fire parachute flares when the helicopter is closed by!

 - If your engine is powerful and reliable, or if there’s very little wind, drop the mainsail and headsail.
 If you don’t trust your engine or are in any doubt about it, get ready to sail close-hauled on the port tack with the main sail up

 - Once VHF contact has been established, the helicopter pilot will give you instructions and outline intentions before reaching you.
 Closely follow any instructions you are given.
 Make sure that you understand them, it will be too noisy to hear your radio once the helicopter is overhead.
-The communication going forward, will most likely be done on VHF 67 (UK) and/or hand signals.
+The communication going forward will most likely be done on VHF 67 (UK) and/or hand signals.
 If you have handheld VHF radio, use it.
 You won’t want to be down below, or going up and down the hatch.
 Make sure the rescuers know the extent of any injury or illness and what treatment has been administered

 - Steer absolutely straight in the direction the helicopter crew ask for.
 This will probably be upwind or close-hauled on the port tack, as fast as you can comfortably do